 - In 2019, there were 29,000 visits to the Household Hazardous Waste Facility; 118,000 pounds of hazardous waste were reused, 563,000 pounds of hazardous waste recycled, and 1.1 million pounds of e-waste recycled.

 - Since 2004, over 21 million pounds of e-waste and household hazardous waste has been recycled and diverted.

 - Since 2003, 5 billion gallons of water have been conserved through the Water Conservation Program.

 - In 2019, landfill gas energy generated nearly $1 million in revenue for the City and reduced City methane emissions by approximately 8,000 tons.

 - As of 2019, 22% of streetlights have been replaced with LED bulbs, for a 46% reduction in energy use and savings of $150,000.

-- In 2019, the SiouxperGrow Program through Water Reclamation Plant led to the beneficial reuse of approximately 1200 dry tons of biosolids applied to farm fields as fertilizer.
+- In 2019, the Water Reclamation Plant’s SiouxperGrow Program reused of approximately 1,200 dry tons of biosolids that were applied to farm fields as fertilizer.
 This program prevents landfilling approximately 3000 dry tons of material annually.

-- Lime sludge, a byproduct from the water treatment process used by the City to treat its drinking water, is applied to farmers’ fields as a soil additive and provides an annual costs savings of over $200,000 to the division.
+- Lime sludge, a byproduct from the water treatment process used by the City to treat its drinking water, is applied to farmers’ fields as a soil additive, providing an annual costs savings of over $200,000 to the division.